brimdata/zq/docs/formats/bsup.md

 The body of a control frame is a control message and may be JSON, Super JSON, Super Binary, arbitrary binary, or UTF-8 text.
-The serialization of the control frame body is independent of the Super Binary stream containing the control frame.
+The serialization of the control frame body is independent of the stream containing the control frame.

 Any control message not known by a Super Binary data receiver shall be ignored.